kasemdeautsch/PP4/README.md

   A number of customization is done by customizing the "Admin" page.

   - The admin panel accessed by appending /admin/ to the end of the url in the URL bar.
-  - the Superuser used as "Username" with the "Password" granted.
+  - the Superuser uses his "Username" with the "Password" granted.
   - The other users with "staff" status cann't access the admin page.
   - Only the Superuser can access thae admin panel.
   - The admin panel lists all apps installed for "Authenticatin and Authorization" and "Booking".